Blas-U/HexagonTabler/README.md

 * LED strips

 # Procedure
-salder a raspberry pi
+* Solder a raspberry pi
-salder the corresponding wires to the right spots of the sensor and the LEDs test what sets off the sensor print the mold using the laser
+* Solder the corresponding wires to the right spots on the sensor and LEDs
+* Test what sets off the sensor
+* Print the mold using the laser
-Add the LEDs
+* Add the LEDs
-hot glue the sensor and test that it works through the wood.
+* Hot glue the sensor and test that it works through the wood.

 # Discussion
-Blas fails a lot
-Lots of prototypes
-We figured a lot of the project out the hard way while attemting to create this.
-Mostly because there wasn't a solid guide on how things should be arranged and there where some more detailed things that we needed to do.
-We also changed a lot from the video.
-Over all the project went great and we succeded in finishing close to what we actually wanted.
-We can see in the future what needs to be imporoved on and what we are going to work on with this project because we want to make an atual table.
+* We went through multiple prototypes testing what would and wouldn't work ** Many of the learning experiences we went through was by learning the hard way.
+* Our inspiration for this table was a video that made the table using a CNC machine.
+Because we were short of time, we were unable to use our CNC machine, and as a result we needed to come up with a different idea.
+This is what led to our multiple prototypes and failures.
+* Over all the project went well and we succeded in making a product similar to what our original idea was.
+In the future we want to make the actual table using the CNC machine and we will learn from our struggles in this project.

+README: make it professional
+blog post: picture w/ blurb explaining pictures and explaining falilures
+code: clean up code to make a class